-While they can’t compete with supplements — which you should not be taking without approval from your doctor — the foods listed below contain high amounts of tryptophan.
-Your best chance at achieving a serotonin boost without using supplements is to eat them often, with a serving of healthy carbohydrates, like rice, oatmeal, or whole-grain bread.
+While they can’t compete with supplements — which you should not be taking without approval from your doctor — the foods listed above contain high amounts of tryptophan.

 Food and supplements aren’t the only ways to boost serotonin levels.

-- Exercise: Research from the United Kingdom shows that regular exercise can have antidepressant effects.
+- Exercise. from the United Kingdom shows that regular exercise can have antidepressant effects.

-- Sunshine: Light therapy is a common remedy for seasonal depression.
-Research shows a clear relationship between being exposed to bright light and serotonin levels.
+- Sunshine.
+Light therapy is a common remedy for seasonal depression. shows a clear relationship between being exposed to bright light and serotonin levels.
 To get better sleep, or to boost your mood, try to work in a daily lunchtime walk outside.